kevinoc554/spellbook/README.md

 - Class Spell List
     - Tested that:
         - the Spell List was displaying correctly.
-        - the search input was working, and allowed users to filter the results.
+        - the search input was working and allowed users to filter the results.
         - clicking the list heading row toggles whether the list is sorted A-Z or Z-A.
         - the pagination features were present and functioning correctly:
             - users can choose the number of results per page.
             - users can navigate back and forth through the pages of results.
-            - the number of pagination buttons visible is reduced on smaller screens,but intuitive navigation is still possible.
+            - the number of pagination buttons visible is reduced on smaller screens, but intuitive navigation is still possible.
         - clicking on a Spell row:
-            - changes that row's backround colour to show it is selected.
+            - changes that row's background colour to show it is selected.
             - sends an API request that returns the information for that spell.
             - displays it in the Spell Data section.
+### JavaScript
-- API Failure
+- API Error Handling
+    - As users are selecting from a defined set of options rather than providing a typed input, as long as the API itself is functioning, the request is unlikely to fail.
+That said, provisions have been built into the site's JS to ensure that in the event that the API request does fail, it is handled gracefully and results in a positive user experience.
+    - Instead of the requested information (Class Spell List or Spell Data) a piece of text will display informign the user that something went wrong, and asking them to  try again.
+The text will also ask the user to report any persistent issues to the site owners via the Contact form.
+    - In order to test this, the API was intentionally fed a bad URL to ensure it failed and the text appeared as intended
 - Local Storage
+    - The site uses the browsers local storage to "remember" the choice of Class Spell List and Spell Data the user has made on a previous visit, and show them on load.
+    - This was tested and found to be functioning on all browsers.
+    - If there are no previous selections found in local storage, it will to default to the first Class and Spell alphabetically, namely "Bard" and "Animal Friendship".
+    - This was tesetd across browsers using the `localStorage.clear();` command in the console and refreshing the page.
 ### Contact
 - EmailJS
 - Send Button